Government eyes PSM revival post rightsizing

 Chinese SOEs are so well managed, that they are equal to size of world’s number fifth economy.
 Pakistan’s SOEs revival is only possible with involvement of genuine investors, quality nominations on board of directors by government and efficient management and business practices.

 Pakistan meets nearly one third of its steel demands of 7-9 million tons through imports.
 The closure of Pakistan Steel Mills for last 5 years has increased Pakistan dependence on imports besides burning over Rs50 billion on a non-productive entity.
-Pakistan has one of lowest per capita consumption in Asia, which is less than half of 75 kg.
-The per capita steel consumption in the region is over 275 kilograms on average and the global average is over 225 kilograms.
+Pakistan has one of lowest per capita consumption in Asia, which is less than half of even Indian per capita steel consumption of 75 kg.
+The Asian per capita steel consumption on average is over 275 kilograms and the global average is over 225 kilograms.

 The sale of steel products world over was over $2.5 trillion and an additional $500 billion are generated through value addition.
 An additional $1.2 trillion is generated through impact of steel on supply chain of other industries.